0049 941 / 56 76 460

 During Norman times, the town was renamed Monte S. Giuliano, a fortress and town gates were erected.

-When visiting Erice today, you feel more like being taken back to prosperous medieval times, because there are numerous remains from this period, e.g. the impressive town wall as well as several churches and monasteries.
-Chiesa Madre, the main church which Frederick II had built in 1312, is particularly worth a closer look.
+When visiting Erice today, you feel more like being taken back to prosperous medieval times, because there are numerous remains from those times, for example the impressive town wall as well as several churches and monasteries.
+Chiesa Madre, the main church built in 1312 by order of Frederick II, is particularly worth a closer look.